zwx8981/r-panda.github.io/index.md

 ### Updates
+- 06/2023, We win the championship of the 2023 Ego4D Challenge in the Episodic memory: PACO Zero-Shot track.
-- 04/2023，Our survey paper on digital human generation is accepted by SCIENTIA SINICA Informationis.
+- 04/2023, Our survey paper on digital human generation is accepted by SCIENTIA SINICA Informationis.
-- 03/2023，Three papers on 3D digital human generation/reconstruction are accepted by CVPR 2023.
+- 03/2023, Three papers on 3D digital human generation/reconstruction are accepted by CVPR 2023.
 - 02/2023, One paper is accepted by TIP, one paper is accepted by IJCV.
 - 09/2022, One paper is accepted by NeurIPS 2022.
 - 07/2022, One paper is accepted by IJCV.